 Valuation Risk: The Fund may value certain securities at a price different from the price at which they can be sold.
 This risk may be especially pronounced for investments, such as certain derivatives and foreign investments, which may be illiquid or which may become illiquid, and for securities that trade in relatively thin markets and/or markets that experience extreme volatility.
+If market conditions make it difficult to value certain investments, SEC rules and applicable accounting protocols may require the Fund to value these investments using more subjective methods, such as fair-value methodologies.
 The value of foreign securities and currencies, as applicable, may be materially affected by events after the close of the markets on which they are traded.
 The Fund's ability to value its investments in an accurate and timely manner may be impacted by technological issues and/or errors by third-party service providers, such as pricing services, accounting agents or custodians.